asutoshpalai/notes/README.md

 - [android_wlan.md](android_wlan.md) Attempt at understanding the working of Wi-Fi module in my Moto G5 Plus.

 - [ideas.md](ideas.md) Some of the randoms ideads I had.
-(They are all availble in public domain, will add a licence in some time.)
+(They are all available in public domain, will add a licence in some time.
+I would prefer if you just give me some credits.)

 - [log.md](log.md) Mostly I will be putting interesting links I come across.